pivotal/blog/content/post/scoring-at-scale-with-keras-and-tensorflow-on-pivotal-greenplum.md

 ### Dataset

 We will use a [dataset from Kaggle](https://www.kaggle.com/dalpozz/creditcardfraud) which contains anonymized transactions made by credit cards in September 2013 by European cardholders.
 This dataset has only around 285k transactions that occurred in two days.
 Specifically, it has 28 numerical features (V1, V2, ..
-V28) that are principal components obtained with [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis), “Time” is how many times the card has been used and an aggregate “Amount”.
+V28) that are principal components obtained with [PCA](https://en.wikipedia.org/wiki/Principal_component_analysis), “Time” when the transactions occurred (given as seconds elapsed between each transactions and first transaction in the dataset) and its corresponding “Amount”.
 Finally it also includes the dependent variable “Class” which is 1 in case of fraud and 0 otherwise.
 The dataset is highly unbalanced, the positive class (frauds) accounts for 0.172% of all transactions.

 ### Problem

 We have a binary classification problem since the goal is to predict whether a transaction is fraud or genuine.
-And given that there is a high class imbalance, we will focus on precision and recall as measurement criteria for this problem (specifically priority will be given to recall as we don’t want to miss any fraud detection).
+And given that there is a high class imbalance, we will focus on precision and recall as measurement criteria for this problem (specifically priority will be given to recall as we don’t want to miss any fraud cases).

 ### Modeling